Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most vital facts you have to know about admission at Cornell College.
+If you find out as much as possible about the school's criteria for admission, your chances of getting accepted will significantly improve.
+Here are the most vital facts you need to know about admission at Cornell College.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 2,425 in 2023.
-Cornell College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 2,490 in 2024.
+Cornell College has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 26 and the average GPA was 3.56.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.
+The ACT composite average score for all the admitted students in 2024 was 26 and the average GPA was 3.6.
+That means that you need a GPA that's above average in order to get into Cornell College; the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 638 and an average SAT Math score of 621.